 Though social interactions are relatively rare, there is a social hierarchy in bear society; adult males are dominant, and females with cubs are dominant over young males and females without cubs.

 Brown bears communicate through sound, movement, and smell.
 They can express emotions through a series of different vocalizations such as grunts, moans, and growls.

-Conservation Status: In 1975, the Endangered Species Act listed the brown bear as a threatened species in the lower 48 States.
+In 1975, the Endangered Species Act listed the brown bear as a threatened species in the lower 48 States.

-Threats: Logging, mining, and urban expansion results in habitat loss and a decrease in food sources.
+Logging, mining, and urban expansion result in habitat loss and a decrease in food sources.
 Habitat destruction also pushes brown bears into more developed areas, making conflicts with humans more likely.
 Human-caused mortality is the number one cause of bear population decline.
 Illegal hunting can be a particular problem – especially for small bear populations like those in the lower 48.
 The reproductive rate of brown bears is very slow, so their populations are unable to “bounce back” easily after they have been depleted.